What is the proposed Opportunity Fund?

 Why is this important?

 Studies show that more jobs will require advanced training and degrees in the future, but the obstacles to obtaining that education are growing.
 Oregon ranks 47th among states when it comes to state assistance for higher education.
-At the same time, the Oregon Legislature has been steadily shrinking the state’s share of university costs.
+At the same time, the Oregon Legislature has been steadily shrinking the state’s share of public university costs.
 That means more of the cost is being shifted to families, but with anemic state assistance.
 Only 2 of 10 eligible students that apply today receive an Oregon opporunity grant, and it is worth just $2,000 a year.